PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/03_eBGP_Sessions.md

 ---

-## 5. Verification and Validation
+## 4. Verification

-### 5.1 eBGP Session State Verification
+### 4.1 eBGP Session State

-Verify all external BGP sessions are established:
+Verify that all the external BGP sessions are established:

 ```bash
 show bgp ipv4 unicast summary